etendosoftware/docs/docs/user-guide/etendo-classic/basic-features/financial-management/getting-started.md

 - Long term amounts must be reclassified to short term amounts.
 The long term amount reclassified to short term amount is the amount due in the next year.
 This process is usually done for long term doubts for instance.
 In Etendo this kind of transaction can be manually created by using a [GL Journal](/user-guide/etendo-classic/basic-features/financial-management/accounting/transactions/#gl-journal).
 - Taxes such as the VAT needs to be settled periodically.
-The [How to Manage VAT settlement and payment]() article explains how to do that in Etendo.
 It is important to remark that VAT accounts balance has to be equal to 0 in the last period of the year, as either the organization has to pay to the tax authorities or the other way around.
 - Assets depreciation needs to be properly accounted within the period being closed as this adjustment will affect: